 Our articles are written by experts in their field and include barristers, solicitors, judges, mediators, academics and professionals from a range of related disciplines.
 Family Law provides a platform for debate for all the important topics, from divorce

 and care proceedings to transparency and access to justice.
 If you would like to contribute please email email@example.com

 One man’s inference is another man’s imputation: logic theory and legal practice in TOLATA 1996 claims

 © Copyright LexisNexis 2024.
 All rights reserved.

 ‘From a drop of water a logician could infer the possibility of an Atlantic or a Niagra without having seen or heard of one or the other.’
-(Arthur Conan Doyle, The Adventures of Sherlock Holmes)
+(Arthur Conan Doyle The Adventures of Sherlock Holmes)

-In domestic cases involving a dispute about the fact and/or extent of a party’s beneficial interest in property, the search is primarily to ascertain the parties’ intentions, whether expressed or inferred (Jones v Kernott
+In domestic cases involving a dispute about the fact and/or extent of a party’s beneficial interest in property the search is primarily to ascertain the parties’ intentions whether expressed or inferred (Jones v Kernott

-Online subscribers can access the article here.
+Read the full article here.